 Where deemed that they are likely to interfere with the playing of a match, ball games must not be played on adjoining pitches whilst a match is in progress.
-In any case, adjoining pitches must be fenced off to a height of 1.83 metres to create an enclosed ground.
+At Grades 1 to 4, adjoining pitches must be fenced off to a height of 1.70 metres to create an enclosed ground.